 You’re definitely going to need 100 points of ID for your rental application form in Sydney.
 Each application form is different for each real estate agency.
 Some need more documents to reach 100 points.

 You’ll notice that there are no points for employment reference.
 This doesn’t mean you don’t have to have one.
 Quite the opposite.

 A current employment reference is always required to rent any property in Australia.
 I have a whole post dedicated to what documents you will need for your rental application in Sydney.
 In that post, I cover what to do if you don’t have a job yet and how to handle not having a tenancy history in Australia.

-100 Points ID Check for Telstra.
+100 Points of ID for Telstra.

 You’ll need 100 points of ID when opening an account with Telstra, and that has to include at least one form of primary ID.